murgurgulor/the-murgurgu-lore/src/site/notes/TTRPG/13th Age/SRD/Skill Challenges.md

 - In the good outcome, which will occur if the party succeeds on both Stages, there will be only one or two imps.
 - In the bad outcome, which will occur if the party fails both Stages, there will be some imps helping the Conjurer, and some more showing up later in the battle (*staggering mooks like this prevents the party from being overwhelmed from the beginning while still presenting a harder fight than usual*)!

 With this framework set up, the GM is ready to run the Challenge!
 She explains to the players that the next scene will play out like a Skill Challenge, and goes over the rules: she'll set the scene for a Stage, and then everyone gets a chance to do something to advance their position in that scene.
-If they fail their Task, they have a choice of not contributing to the success of the Stage, or incurring a cost or penalty for themselves!
+If they fail their Task, they have a choice of either not contributing to the success of the Stage, or incurring a cost or penalty for themselves!

 >[!quote]- Example of a Skill Challenge with a Dynamic Goal
 >example go here